-So what to do when you’re broke?
-I got your back on this!
+So, what to do when you’re broke?
+Don’t worry, I got your back on this!

-(Don’t worry, I have a few ways to treat yourself at the bottom too!)
+(AND, I have a few ways to treat yourself at the bottom too.)

-Melbourne is literally littered with parks.
-There’s a park everywhere you look.
+Melbourne is littered with parks and it seems you find one everywhere you look.
 Since I lived in Carlton, Carlton Gardens was my neighborhood park, but Edinburgh was a close second.
 Bring a picnic and even some wine, people drink at the parks here!
-Just don’t be a moron about it.

-Queen Victoria Gardens has sculptures and the Shrine of Remembrance is just next to the Royal Botanical Gardens.
-There are paths of greenery everywhere here.
-Plop down with a book, wine, just to chill, whatever!
+Queen Victoria Gardens – You’ll find lots of sculptures here and the Shrine of Remembrance is just next to the Royal Botanical Gardens.
+There are paths of greenery everywhere you turn, and you can plop down with a book or wine to just chill.

 Only about 15 minutes from Westgate Park and its Pink Lake is Princes Pier.
 This was the first thing many WW2 immigrants saw when they came over to Australia to seek refuge.
 The pier is a humbling place to be when you think of all the history.
 They left the pier’s stumps jutting out of the water after they rebuilt it which makes for quite a cool spectacle.

-There’s a trail along the Yarra.
-You can go from the city up to Abbotsford and all around the east side of Melbourne.
+There’s a trail along the Yarra that goes from the city up to Abbotsford and all around the east side of Melbourne.
 Get those runners on and go for a walk!

-Laneways—My Favorite Cheap Thing To Do In Melbourne
+Laneways—My Favorite Free Thing to Do in Melbourne

-Hosier and Union laneways are probably the most popular and touristy places to go to see this art, but really, anywhere you walk in Melbourne will bring you a laneway full of graffiti.
-Living in Carlton/Fitzroy area was incredible for this reason too, so much street art and no tourists.
+Hosier and Union laneways are probably the most popular and touristy places to see this art, but anywhere you walk in Melbourne will bring you a laneway full of graffiti.
+Living in Carlton/Fitzroy was incredible for this reason too, so much street art and no tourists.
 Wander and get lost…

 Speaking of wandering around and getting lost, you can do it all day and never get bored in Melbourne.
 Not only will the graffiti captivate you, but the architecture as well.
-The buildings are really something else.
-The old gothic churches and Victorian buildings are so charming and beautiful.
+The old Gothic churches and Victorian buildings are so charming and beautiful.

-Another one of my absolutely favorite things about this city!
+Seeing all the remarkable architecture was one of my favorite things about this city.
 This is NOT your average run of the mill city where it’s a concrete jungle of the same buildings that could be anywhere.
-The buildings are preserved well and you can find yourself walking into an H&M that looks more like a historical palace.
+The buildings are well preserved and you can find yourself walking into an H&M that looks more like a historical palace.

 With every step I wandered around the city, I felt more inspired and gracious to live amongst the history and beauty of the funky and fresh capital of Victoria.

-Coffee Shops—Literally The Best & Cheapest Thing To Do In Melbourne
+Coffee Shops—Literally the Best Cheap Thing to Do in Melbourne

-HO.LY.CRAP.
 Melbourne takes coffee seriously.
 Like, VERY seriously.
 I’ll be perfectly honest with you, you don’t even know what real coffee is until you’ve been to Melbourne and had a proper coffee.
-I could talk for hours about all I’ve learned about the coffee scene in Melbourne, it’s crazy, it’s real, it’s SERIOUS coffee.
+I could talk for hours about all I’ve learned about the coffee scene in Melbourne.
+It’s crazy, it’s real, it’s SERIOUS coffee.
 Just walk into a shop and see for yourself.

 Coffee is a CULTURE in Melbourne, not just a drink.

 BUT don’t you dare ask for a “coffee.”
 What type of coffee do you want?
 A long black?
 A macchiato?
 A cappuccino?
-Australian’s don’t have just “coffee” and you WILL get a weird stare if you ask for it.
-Looking and you Americans!
+Australians don’t have just “coffee” and you WILL get a weird stare if you ask for it.
+Looking at you Americans.

-So what’s one of the best and cheapest things to do in Melbourne?
+So, what’s one of the best cheap things to do in Melbourne?
 DRINK COFFEE AND LOTS OF IT!